Blender-producing mechanisms and a dichotomy for local dynamics for heterodimensional cycles: Blenders near saddle-focus heterodimensional cycles

-Comparing the above two formulas with those for $W^s_{loc}(M_2)$ and $W^u_{loc}(M_2)$, one finds that $O_2$ is homoclinically related to the cu-blender found in Proposition \ref{prop:blendersf} when $\omega/2\pi$ is irrational.
+Here the second intersection will be used later in the proof of the perturbative results.
+By the first intersection, the formulas for $W^s_{loc}(M_2)$ and $W^u_{loc}(M_2)$, and Lemma~\ref{lem:LTlemmasf}, one finds that $O_2$ is homoclinically related to the cu-blender found in Proposition \ref{prop:blendersf} when $\omega/2\pi$ is irrational (i.e. cases 1 and 2).
 In this case, it follows from the lambda-lemma that $O_2$ also activates the cs-blender if the cu-blender does.
 In summary, we obtain

-\begin{lem} The periodic points $O_{1,2}$ and the blenders found in Proposition \ref{prop:blendersf} have the following homoclinic relations: \begin{itemize}[topsep=0pt] \item in case 2, the cu-blender is homoclinically related to $O_2$, and \item in case 3, the cu-blender is homoclinically related to $O_2$; the two blenders activate each other, and in particular $O_2$ activates the cs-blender. \end{itemize} \end{lem}
+\begin{lem} The periodic point $O_{2}$ and the blenders found in Proposition \ref{prop:blendersf} have the following homoclinic relations: \begin{itemize}[nosep] \item in case 2, the cu-blender is homoclinically related to $O_2$, and \item in case 3, the cu-blender is homoclinically related to $O_2$; the two blenders activate each other, and in particular $O_2$ activates the cs-blender. \end{itemize} \end{lem}